Do AI Models Perform Human-like Abstract Reasoning Across Modalities?: Methodology

-To create ConceptARC, Moskvichev et al.\ \citeyear{moskvichev2023conceptarc} chose 16 basic spatial and semantic concepts, and for each concept created 30 tasks that focused on that concept in different instantiations, with different degrees of abstraction, for a total of 480 tasks.
-Unlike the original ARC corpus, all ConceptARC tasks were designed to be relatively easy for humans, since each relies on a simple abstract concept and a straightforward application of that concept to a novel test grid.
+\paragraph{Dataset and Experiments} To create ConceptARC, Moskvichev et al.\ \citeyearpar{moskvichev2023conceptarc} chose 16 basic spatial and semantic concepts, and for each concept created 30 tasks that focused on that concept in different instantiations, with different degrees of abstraction, for a total of 480 tasks.
+In contrast to ARC tasks, all ConceptARC tasks were designed to be relatively easy for humans to solve: each focuses on a simple abstract concept and its application to a test grid.
+Moskvichev et al.\ \citeyearpar{moskvichev2023conceptarc} reported human accuracy on ConceptARC to be 91\% (based on three guesses per task), which can be roughly compared to 64\% human accuracy on the ARC evaluation set reported in \citet{legris2025comprehensive} (based on two guesses per task).